eseidel/space_traders/README.md

 ### Todo

 Logic:
+* Add the ability to accept contracts.
+* Add the most-basic trade route planner.
 * Use the survey when mining from the command ship.
 * Record surveys to be used by vessels at the same location.
 * Record prices seen in systems
 * Once have a list of prices try to find arbitrage opportunities
 * Compute earnings per hour per ship.
+* Pull down https://api.spacetraders.io/v2/systems.json and use that to find the nearest system to a given system.

 UI:
 * Add a Flutter UI.